vijay-0108/8-Week-SQL-Challenge/Week 2/README.md

 ***

-## A. Runner and Customer Experience
+## B. Runner and Customer Experience

 ### Question 1
 ### 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)?